 Question: What is the nature of the relationship between a guru and their disciple?

 Answer: From ancient times until today, the art and science of yoga has been handed down from guru (teacher) to disciple (in Sanskrit shishya or chela).
 Disciples in turn hand down what they have learned to their disciples.
-Every guru is also simultaneously a disciple not only of their immediate guru, but also all the preceding gurus in their line of teachers.
+Every guru is also simultaneously a disciple not only of his immediate guru, but also all the preceding gurus in his line of teachers.
 In this way, the yoga/Hindu culture has been handed down.

-In the ancient yoga culture and tradition the guru-disciple relationship is considered to be natural and necessary; similarly a person without a guru is considered to be like a boat without a rudder.
+In the ancient yoga culture and tradition, the guru-disciple relationship is considered to be natural and necessary; similarly a person without a guru is considered to be like a boat without a rudder.